MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/ra-webapp-install.md

 ## Install the Dynamics 365 Remote Assist model-driven app

 > [!IMPORTANT]
-> To install the Dynamics 365 Remote Assist model-driven app, you must have the System Administrator role, and you must have a Power Apps license (or a license like a Dynamics 365 Remote Assist license that includes a Power Apps license).
+> To install the Dynamics 365 Remote Assist model-driven app, you must have the System Administrator role, and you must have a Power Apps license (or a license like a Dynamics 365 Field Service or Remote Assist license that includes a Power Apps license).
 >
 > ![Screenshot showing Remote Assist license.](./media/remote-assist-license-1.jpg "Screenshot showing Remote Assist license")